Bad Things about Living in Portugal: It's not all Sunshine and Wine

 Driving in Portuguese cities can be chaotic and stressful, with poor road conditions and limited parking options.

-Driving in Portuguese cities like Lisbon or Porto can be a nightmare for people due to heavy traffic congestion, narrow streets, one-way roads, roundabouts, steep hillsides, confusing signage systems, and aggressive drivers.
+Driving in Portuguese cities like Lisbon or Porto can be a nightmare for people living in Portugal due to heavy traffic congestion, narrow streets, one-way roads, roundabouts, steep hillsides, confusing signage systems, and aggressive drivers.
 Plus, many roads are poorly maintained with potholes and uneven surfaces that make it uncomfortable for people to get around.
 Finding a place to park your car is also challenging as there's limited space available for people to get their cars parked.

 Compared to places like Italy or Greece, however, driving in Portugal is a breeze, but it can be quite different to what you're used to, especially if you've just arrived from Northern Europe.